IDSF21/assignment-2-kmahajan27/README.md

+# Interactive Data Science HW2

-# Assignment Objectives and Goals
+# Assignment Goals

 1. Inspecting trends of travellers from different countries during different seasons, years and times of the year.
 2. Comparing and analyzing the length of stay at any hotel based on whether the travellers have children or not.